ItaiRotstein/Minesweeper/README.md

 # Minesweeper
-The original Microsoft Minesweeper game, plus new features
+The Minesweeper game, plus new features